(3 Gold Coast theme parks

 Queensland holidays are popular all year-round round and the state is a major tourist destination.
 The best time time of year will be that which matches the activities you have planned.
-If personal comfort is important then the June - August winter period may suit your vacation best because summer in the Central, North and Far North regions can be quite uncomfortable due to heat and humidity.
+If personal comfort is important then the June - August winter period may suit your vacation best because summer in the Central, North and Far North regions will involve heat and humidity.

 Winter is June - August with maximum temperatures around 20° C in the southern coastal regions, 23° C in the central coastal regions and 25° C in the northern coastal regions.
 Summer is December - February with maximum temperatures around 29° C in the southern coastal regions and 31° C in both the central and northern coastal regions.

 Temperatures in outback areas are more extreme.
 Summer maximums typically range from 34° C in the southern outback up to 37° C in the north.
-Winter minimums typically range from 4° C in the southern outback up to 8° C in the northern areas.
-Some outback areas may experience frost on winter mornings.
+Winter minimums can drop to -4° C in the southern outback and Darling Downs and around 8° C in the northern areas.

 Rainfall is mainly during summer.
 Monsoonal cyclones (hurricanes) occasionally cross the tropical north coast during the summer months.
 This is not a frequent event and usually results in localised property damage and flooding.